Frequently asked questions about columnar storage

 with column group (all columns, each column);

-Next, create a pure columnar table.
+Next, create a pure columnstore table.

-- For a non-partitioned table:
+- Non-partitioned table:

 create table t3(